 Communities of Practice (CoP)

 Communities of practice and social learning spaces are unique from other types of communities, and are often misunderstood and mismanaged.
-This course will address the dynamics of learning in a community context and how to support the creation of knowledge artifacts that capture those learnings for broader dissemination.
+This course will address the dynamics of learning in a social context and how to support the creation of knowledge artifacts that capture those learnings for broader dissemination.
 Learners will leave equipped not just with the language and frameworks to describe their CoP and the interactions within it, but also the tactics to support multi-directional knowledge sharing.

 Visit the course webpage for more information.